 Composed by a summary table and four specific screens, the SERP observatory serves to discover at any time the variability of the first Google pages on all keywords and is ideal for controlling the fluctuations between the results caused, for example, from Google updates (and, in fact, is the tool we use for our analysis of the effects of search engine algorithmic updates).

-Moreover, it can be the tool to understand whether the high variability perceived on our pages depends on external factors – updates, in fact, or other overall movements – or whether it is a matter related to our project, and then allows us to make the causes of traffic drops clearer and have a framework of information to run to cover and resume to have good results.
+Moreover, it can be the tool to understand whether the high variability perceived on our pages depends on external factors – updates, in fact, or other overall movements – or whether it is a matter related to our project, and then allows us to have a framework of information to run to cover and resume to have good results.

-We can then use the observatory as a reference point for unusual movements among the results positioned on our site, to get an immediate feedback on what is happening at a statistical level on Google UK and to anticipate any market movements, so you can quickly adapt and make the most of every opportunity offered by the dynamic world of online search.
+We can then use the observatory as a reference point for unusual movements among the results positioned on our site, to get an immediate feedback on what is happening at a statistical level on Google UK.

 How SEOZoom SERP Observatory works

-From a technical point of view, the observatory shows, at a statistical level, all the fluctuations that there have been in the SERP on Google Italy and on all other versions of the search engine included in the multilingual database of SEOZoom.
-The understanding of the data is quite simple and intuitive, thanks to the colorful symbols that give at a glance a piece of information about the level of movements and refer back to the classic system of “weather”.
+The observatory shows, at a statistical level, all the fluctuations that there have been in the SERP on Google Italy (and on all other versions of the search engine included in the multilingual database of Seozoom).
+The understanding of the data is quite simple and intuitive, thanks to the colorful symbols that give at a glance a piece of information about the level of movements.

 To be precise, the tool takes as a reference an average trend of fluctuations – that is, results that enter and exit from the first page of Google – and analyzes day by day the level of deviation from this average.

-In the tabular version, the Observatory offers monitoring of the SERPs over the last week or, by selecting from the menu provided, the last calendar year, and calculates the values of the variations compared to the average activity on Google result pages.
+In the tabular version, the Observatory offers monitoring of the SERPs of the last week or, by selecting from the appropriate menu, of the last calendar year, and calculates the values of the variations, as mentioned, with respect to the average activity on Google result pages.

 data are divided into 4 categories: